Join the North American Mycological Association!

 NAMA Accepts Credit Cards or PayPal

 Joining NAMA as a member of an Affiliated Club

-- An affiliated club may provide its members the option to join NAMA at the discounted annual rate through them.
-Those choosing to join NAMA through an Affiliated Club should contact that club directly for details.
+- An affiliated club may provide its members the option to join NAMA at the discounted annual rate.
+Those choosing to join NAMA through an affiliated club should contact that club directly for details.

-- To join NAMA directly, you can join online or download the membership form (pdf), enclose a check payable to NAMA, and mail to the address on the form.
-If you join online, select the Individual/Family - Member of Affiliated Club plan and check your local club in the Clubs menu on the registration form.
-If you join by mail, fill in the club name in the provided space on the paper application to receive the discounted rate.
+- When you join NAMA online, please select the Individual/Family - Member of Affiliated Club plan and then select your local club's name from the Clubs menu on the registration form.
+If you join by mail, please fill in the affiliated club name in the provided space on the paper application to receive the discounted rate.

 Why you should join NAMA